b7w/bviewer/docs/intro/faq.rst

   So account available only for gallery holders.

 | But there are some ways to stay private.
-  Set gallery hidden, available only via secret link.
+  Set album hidden, available only via secret link.
   And set it private, available only for holder.

-| Like gallery, images have visibility settings.
+| Like album, images have visibility settings.
-  They inherit it from gallery.
+  They inherit it from album.
 And there is no way to download it if you have not such permission.
 There aren't directs links.

 Management questions